 When to go

-This trip is available from mid-April until mid-October.
+This trip is available from the beginning of April until the end of September.
 The flexibility of self-guided holidays means that there are no fixed dates and you can start your trip on any date within the season.
 Denmark’s weather is mild in the summer and cold in the winter, with western winds blowing warm air across most of the country.
-The warmest month is July with an average temperature of 17-18°C.
+The warmest month is July with an average temperature of 17-18C.

 Click to view travel options and route planner